The Original Airplane Repo

 We stared at each other for a long, tense moment, me swelled with indignation.

 Jodi broke into a smile, laughed, right in my face.
 “I’m an E ticket, Dewey!
 I’ve ALWAYS been an E ticket.”

 The Police car slowed to a halt.

-“One way or the other,” I concluded, “this puts your balance for my professional services up around five thousand bucks.”
+“This puts your balance for my professional services,” I concluded, “up around five thousand bucks.”

 As they pulled us from the black and white, marched us off in separate directions, Jodi’s parting words were:

 They locked me, uncuffed, in an interrogation room with just a table and chairs.
 I took stock of the situation.
 The bad news was: I was apparently under arrest, possibly facing charges ranging from terrorism to littering.
 The good news was: I’d been lucky just to get that far.